apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Types/VARIANT.md

 ### Description

 VARIANT Type
 Introduced a new data type VARIANT in Doris 2.1, which can store semi-structured JSON data.
 It allows storing complex data structures containing different data types (such as integers, strings, boolean values, etc.) without the need to define specific columns in the table structure beforehand.
 The VARIANT type is particularly useful for handling complex nested structures that may change at any time.
-During the writing process, this type can automatically infer column information based on the structure and types of the columns, merging them into the existing Schema of the table.
+During the writing process, this type can automatically infer column information based on the structure and types of the columns, dynamicly merge written schemas.
 It stores JSON keys and their corresponding values as columns and dynamic sub-columns.

 ### Note